-Also, if you or someone you know is in need of prayer, please let me know.
-I’ll be more than happy to pray for the situation.
+If you or someone you know is in need of prayer, please let me know.
+I’ll be happy to pray for the circumstance.

-If you or someone you know are in need of prayer, please let me know, and I will be happy to pray for them.
+If you or someone you know is in need of prayer, please let me know, and I will be happy to pray for the situation.